zgfgNew/PlayIntegrityFork/README.md

 - For best results, you should still most likely enable Magisk's Enforce DenyList option if NOT also using [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases) or [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant).
 The module will automatically add the Google Play Services DroidGuard process (com.google.android.gms.unstable) to the Magisk DenyList, if missing, since for Scripts-only mode it's necessary on some configurations (generally Android 9).

 </details>

+## About skipping property deletion

+An advanced feature (unrelated to Play Integrity) intended for those who also need to use apps which detect prop tampering.
+To avoid triggering these detections by skipping any `resetprop --delete` commands in the module scripts, manually opt-in by creating a file named skipdelprop in the module directory after installation, either from a root prompt with `touch /data/adb/modules/playintegrityfix/skipdelprop` or from a file explorer app, then reboot.

 ## About Play Integrity (SafetyNet is deprecated)